-After you’ve selected your winner, you can reach out to them in the comments, email or message them separately.
+After you’ve selected your winner, you can reach out to them in the comments, email, or message them separately.
 Just make sure that you create a “Winner Announcement” so other contestants know that you selected a winner.
-The Oaks Golf Course did this by posting the winner in the comments so anyone viewing the comments would see.
+The Oaks Golf Course did this by posting the winner in the comments so anyone viewing the comments would see it.

 Now that you’re ready to run your Facebook caption contest, here are the best practices for follow-up:

 - Try new images or videos for your next contest

 - Tweak your CTA for requesting captions to see what works

 - Find new ways or methods of following up after the contest to keep your new followers interested

 Doing this allows you to step back and make notes about what went well and what didn’t, so you don’t repeat the same mistakes.
 From there you can make improvements to master all your Facebook caption contests.